-Note: All contracts in the IEG sample.
+SOURCE: IEG analysis of a sample of contract data.
+NOTE: All contracts in the IEG sample.

 Multilayered procurement processes and contract approval within client countries can play a significant role in delays after the Bank's no-objection, to the time the country signs the contract.
 Therefore, looking at critical shorter intervals, only up to the final "no-objection," on average, the Bank's no-objection to the bidding documents is issued 56 days after the borrower submits a first draft.
-This is more than five times longer than what Bank procedures recommend as a business standard for reviewing or providing comments to bidding documents.146 Documents presented for review may be returned for revision several times, which affects duration.
+This is more than five times longer than what Bank procedures recommend as a business standard for reviewing or providing comments to bidding documents.
+Documents presented for review may be returned for revision several times, which affects duration.
 Although more than 45 percent of the contracts reviewed underwent just a single iteration of draft bidding documents review, another 44 percent required two or more rounds of review, and some (less than 10 percent in IEG's sample) required three, four, or five iterations.